 Housesitting is another great, and very simple, way to make passive income as a student.
 Although this is considered semi-passive it's still an excellent way to bring in cash.

 It usually consists of taking care of a client’s home while they are away for a while on vacation or a work trip.
 Often you will need to stay overnight, make sure the house is safe, possibly do some light housekeeping, and take care of their pets.

 You will likely have plenty of time to work on any other work or projects while staying in your client’s home and getting paid to do so.
-Check out this list of best-housesitting sites to get started!
+If you need to know where to start, this list of best housesitting sites will help.

 15. Sell your notes

 Your notes could be beneficial to your classmates or others taking the same courses.
 You’re already taking notes for your own use, so selling them to others is a nice, painless source of passive income.
 Your notes can provide value to others, and they will be willing to pay for your help.